-Figure 29: Wastewater Fund OLG backlog ratio
+Figure 28: Wastewater Fund OLG backlog ratio

 Capital needs have been identified in Council's 30-year water and wastewater business plan.
-While these requirements have been incorporated into Council's annual budgeting process, there is still a significant shortfall in wastewater renewal funding over the life of this plan.
+While these requirements have been incorporated into Council's annual budgeting process, there is still a significant shortfall in wastewater renewal funding over the life of this plan when considering the level of backlog.
 The injection of DRF funding results in a significant improvement of the condition of the network however there is insufficient funding to bring the portfolio within the OLG benchmark levels of backlog.